 - Squeezing your quadriceps, pause for a moment, and then land your feet on the ground.

-- Do two sets of eight to ten reps each, so you feel the pain in your quad muscles.
+- Do two sets of eight to ten reps each so you feel the pain in your quad muscles.

-4. Kettlebell Bulgarian Split Squat
+4. Bulgarian Split Squat

 - Holding one kettlebell in each hand, stand upright with your back facing the bench.

-- Keep your arms straight at your sides with your palms are facing your body, and place the top of your right foot on a bench behind you.
+- Keep your arms straight at your sides with your palms facing your body, and place the top of your right foot on a bench behind you.

-- Make sure your core is tight, chest up and back straight.
+- Make sure your core is tight, chest up, and back straight.

-5. Kettlebell Sumo Squat For Side Quad
+5. Sumo Squat

-- Grab a kettlebell with your hands are straight in front of your thighs (you can also keep it in front of your chest with your elbows bent).Â
+- Grab a kettlebell with your hands straight in front of your thighs (you can also keep it in front of your chest with your elbows bent).

 - Pause for one second and then stand back up to complete one rep.